mobidic/knotAnnotSV/README.md

 - Perl library via cpan : Switch, YAML::XS, Sort::Key::Natural

-# Output configuration
+# Input

+## AnnotSV output Files

+## configuration of output columns

-Use a indented yaml file to configure output (use splace instead of tab for indentation).
+Use a indented yaml file to configure output (use space instead of tab for indentation, tab are not allowed).

 Precise the POSITION field you want to display.